Infocaster/UrlTracker/README.md

 |           Max cached intercepts | long | Set this value to the amount of intercepts that should be cached by the UrlTracker.
 This not only includes redirects, but also 200 OK responses, 410 GONE responses and 404 NOT FOUND responses.
 |        Enable intercept caching | bool | Set this value to `false` to completely disable redirect caching.

+Read more in-depth documentation in [the URL Tracker wiki](https://github.com/Infocaster/UrlTracker/wiki).

 ## Contributing
 The URL Tracker is open for contributions.
 If you want to contribute to the source code, please check out our [guide to contributing](/docs/CONTRIBUTING.md).
 Many people have already contributed to this awesome project: